limey-bean/Anacapa/README.md

 ## Running Anacapa

 __Anacapa__ must be run in either local or default mode.
-Local mode is for personal computers and servers that are not Hoffman2 at UCLA.
-Default mode is for running on Hoffman2 at UCLA.
+Local mode is for personal computers and servers.
+Default mode is for High Performance Computing environments with Univa Grid Engine (e.g. Hoffman2 at UCLA).